Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Abstract

 \section{Abstract}

 Most of the existing research on degrees-of-freedom (DoF) with imperfect channel state information at the transmitter (CSIT) assume the messages are private, which may not reflect reality as the two receivers can request the same content.
-To overcome this limitation, we consider hybrid private and common messages.
-We characterize the optimal DoF region for the two-user multiple-input multiple-output (MIMO) broadcast channel (BC) with hybrid messages and imperfect CSIT.
-We establish a three-step procedure for the converse to exploit the utmost possible relaxation.
-For the achievability, since the DoF region is with three-dimensional structure regarding antenna configurations and CSIT qualities, we verify the existence or non-existence of corner point candidates by the feature of antenna configurations and CSIT qualities categorization, and give a hybrid message-aware rate-splitting scheme with specific power allocation.
-Besides, we show that to achieve the strictly positive corner points, it is unnecessary to split the private messages into unicast and multicast parts.
-This implies that adding a common message can mitigate the rate-splitting complexity.
+To overcome this limitation, we therefore consider the hybrid unicast and multicast messages.
+In particular, we characterize the optimal DoF region for the two-user multiple-input multiple-output (MIMO) broadcast channel (BC) with imperfect CSIT and hybrid messages.
+For the converse, we establish a three-step procedure to exploit the utmost possible relaxation.
+For the achievability, since the DoF region is with specific three-dimensional structure regarding antenna configurations and CSIT qualities, we verify the existence or non-existence of corner point candidates via the feature of antenna configurations and CSIT qualities categorization, and provide a hybrid message-aware rate-splitting scheme.
+Besides, we show that to achieve the strictly positive corner points, it is unnecessary to split the unicast messages into private and common parts.
+This implies adding a multicast message may mitigate the rate-splitting complexity.